 - Avoid using excessive force when dealing with wooden cutting boards as they may splinter or scratch with excess force from the knife.

 Cooking with wooden utensils is a great way to prevent scratching your pots and pans, and works well in baking mixes, stirring stews, and rolling out dough.
 Keep cooking and baking without the mess as our team at Luce Home will keep your kitchen clean!
-Our regular cleaning and deep cleaning services will get rid of those stains for good!
+Our regular cleaning and deep house cleaning services will get rid of those stains for good!

 Give us a call to schedule your next cleaning session, and experience the difference!